IBM/cp4s-car-connector-framework/PUBLISH.md

 `python3 setup.py sdist bdist_wheel`
 Uploading the distribution archives:
-`python3 -m twine upload -u "__token__" -p "<TOKEN>" --repository testpypi dist/*`
+`python3 -m twine upload -u "__token__" -p "<TOKEN>" --repository testpypi dist/*` OR if you have ~/.pypirc setup
+`python3 -m twine upload --repository testpypi dist/*`

 Test a project using this module by:#